Picture This

 Complimentary on-site training services are provided upon request by McWane Ductile product engineers or sales representatives to ensure installation crews are empowered with the knowledge to complete the process.
 Engineering professionals often include on-site training by the manufacturer in the project specification to ensure training is completed.

 We may chuckle a little, but this happens all too frequently in the field.
-There is a better solution, which is to base training from documented resources such as the AWWA M41 Manual or the ANSI/AWWA C600 Installation Guide for Ductile-Iron Mains and Their Appurtenances.
+A better solution is to base training on documented resources such as the AWWA M41 Manual or the ANSI/AWWA C600 Installation Guide for Ductile-Iron Mains and Their Appurtenances.

 Attention to detail is of the utmost importance: